 1) Chicago-style hot dog

-If you've ever been to Chicago, you've probably tried a hot dog from a street vendor.
+If you've ever been to Chicago, you've probably tried a hot dog from a street food cart.
 Chicago-style hot dogs are very particular.
 It starts with an all-beef frankfurter on a poppy seed bun.
 Then come the 7 toppings: Yellow mustard, white onion, pickle relish, a dill pickle, tomato, pickled sport peppers and celery salt.
 Notice there was no ketchup in there?
 That's a no-no.

 2) Panucho